 As mentioned above, a bitter taste in a potato is a warning of the presence of solanine and most folks are quite unlikely to consume such an unpleasant flavor.
 To further prevent the possibility of ingesting any toxic solanine, store potatoes in a cool dark place, wash well to expose any potential green skin on a potato, and cut away or pare any such areas, but specifically the peel and any eyes prior to cooking.

-If for some reason potatoes need to be stored in a lit area for a short duration, dip them in a 3% solution of dishwasher detergent, one ounce (2 tablespoons) to a quart of water.
-Reportedly, this will protect the potato for a period of 2-10 days.
+If for some reason potatoes need to be stored in a lit area for a short duration, dip them in a 3 percent solution of dishwasher detergent, one ounce (2 tablespoons) to a quart of water.
+Reportedly, this will protect the potato for a period of two to ten days.